The limiting law of the Discrete Gaussian level lines: Introduction

 For \ZGFF, the second author, Martinelli and Sly~\cite{LMS16} showed that, as in the case of \SOS, the surface heights concentrate on two values $H,H+1$, and for ``most'' values of $L$ the surface forms a plateau of area $(1-\epsilon_\beta)L^2$ at height $H$ (for $\epsilon$ arbitrarily small as $\beta$ increases).
 In more detail, let

-Further define the $h$ level-line(s) of $\phi\sim\pi^0_\Lambda$, for each $h\geq 0$, as the collection of loops obtained from edges dual to nearest-neighbors $x\sim y$ such that $\phi_x < x$ and $\phi_y \geq h$ (for concreteness, in case $4$ dual-edges share an endpoint, one ``splits'' them into two loops along the \textsc{northeast} diagonal).
-Call a loop $\gamma$ \emph{macroscopic} if its length is at least $\log^2 L$ (or one could use a threshold of $(C/\beta)\log L$). \begin{theorem*}[\cite{LMS16}] Fix $\beta$ large, and consider the \ZGFF $\phi\sim\pi^0_\Lambda$ per \cref{eq:pi-def} and $H(L)$ per \cref{eq:H-def}.
-Then with high probability, there is a unique macroscopic $h$ level-line loop for each $h=0,\ldots,H$, and there are no macroscopic $h$ level-line loops for any $h\geq H+2$.
-This sequence of loops is nested; the loops for $h\leq H-1$ have area $(1-o(1))L^2$, and the loop for $h=H$ has area at least $(1-\epsilon_\beta)L^2$. \end{theorem*} As noted in \cite[Remark~1.3]{LMS16}, for all but an exceptional set\footnote{Precisely, for all side-lengths $L$ outside a set $\sB\subset \Z$ of zero logarithmic density ($\sum_{k\in\sB\cap\llb1,n\rrb}\frac1k = o(\log n)$).} of values of $L$, the area of the $H$ level-line line loop is in fact $(1-o(1))L^2$, and there are no macroscopic $(H+1)$ level-line loops (making the one at height $H$ the top level-line).
-An open problem left in that work (see \cite[\S1.5]{LMS16}) was to prove that this top level-line should have $L^{1/3+o(1)}$ fluctuations away from the corners of $\Lambda$.
+Further define the $h$ level line(s) of $\phi\sim\pi^0_\Lambda$, for each $h\geq 0$, as the collection of loops obtained from edges dual to nearest-neighbors $x\sim y$ such that $\phi_x < h$ and $\phi_y \geq h$ (for concreteness, in case $4$ dual-edges share an endpoint, one ``splits'' them into two loops along the \textsc{northeast} diagonal).
+Call a loop $\gamma$ \texttt{large} if its length is at least $\log L$ (one could even use a threshold of $(C/\beta)\log L$). \begin{theorem*}[\cite{LMS16}\footnote{The cutoff for \texttt{large} loops in \cite{LMS16} (called \emph{macroscopic} loops there) was $\log^2 L$, though the proofs hold also for a threshold of $\log L$ provided $\beta$ is large enough; see the footnote below the definition of macroscopic loops in \cite[\S1.2]{LMS16}. }] Fix $\beta$ large, and consider the \ZGFF $\phi\sim\pi^0_\Lambda$ per \cref{eq:pi-def} and $H(L)$ per \cref{eq:H-def}.
+Then with high probability, there is a unique \texttt{large} $h$ level-line loop for each $h=0,\ldots,H$, and there are no \texttt{large} $h$ level-line loops for any $h\geq H+2$.
+This sequence of loops is nested; the loops for $h\leq H-1$ have area $(1-o(1))L^2$, and the loop for $h=H$ has area at least $(1-\epsilon_\beta)L^2$. \end{theorem*} As noted in \cite[Remark~1.5]{LMS16}, for all but an exceptional set\footnote{Precisely, for all side-lengths $L$ outside a set $\sB\subset \Z$ of zero logarithmic density ($\sum_{k\in\sB\cap\llb1,n\rrb}\frac1k = o(\log n)$).} of values of $L$, the area of the $H$ level-line loop is in fact $(1-o(1))L^2$, and there are no \texttt{large} $(H+1)$ level-line loops (making the one at height $H$ the top level line).
+An open problem left in that work (see \cite[\S1.5]{LMS16}) was to prove that this top level line should have $L^{1/3+o(1)}$ fluctuations away from the corners of $\Lambda$.